Evaluating Gates Foundation Agronomy Grants

 - reviewed key grantee reports

-- directed more than 90 remote key informant interviews with stakeholders familiar with the grantees’ work
+- conducted more than 90 remote key informant interviews with stakeholders familiar with the grantees’ work

 - implemented an online survey to elicit information from a broad range of stakeholders on their experience and understanding of grantees’ work.